mjwbenton/billio/README.md

 The only tests in this project currently are in the `graphql-snapshot-tests` package.

-To run against local instance:
+To run against local instance (generally started with INRA_STACK=test):

 ```sh
 $ yarn test:graphql-local
 ```

-To run against the test instance
+To run against the test API instance

 ```sh
 $ yarn test:graphql-integration